-- sporting club/association affiliated with a recognised State Sporting Organisation located in NSW, or
+- A sporting club/association affiliated with a recognised State Sporting Organisation, OR

-All providers must be approved by, and registered as an Active Kids provider prior to accepting vouchers.
-Providers Guidelines outline the eligibility criteria and requirements needed to register for Active Kids.
+All providers must be approved as an Active Kids provider prior to accepting vouchers.

 What can the voucher be used for?